Hallucinogen Addiction

 - Hallucinations and hypersensitivity to senses

-- Sweating, high blood pressure, and acceleration of heartbeat
+- Sweating, high blood pressure, and acceleration of the heartbeat

 Chronic Use and Withdrawal Symptoms